arslanov-artur/career-compare/README.md

+# Career Comparison Tool

+A tool that compares career levels and compensation between two paid media agencies.

 ## Design

 Aligns with https://salaryguide.com

 ### Mobile UX

-It's better to use something like Tabs rather than forcing user to scroll (then you can't visually "compare" them)
+It's better to use something like tabs rather than forcing users to scroll (otherwise you can't visually "compare" them)

 ## Functionality

-* [X] Side-by-side compares the positions
+* [X] Side-by-side comparison of positions
+* [X] Validates and sanitizes data
-* [X] Shows position in details in modal
+* [X] Shows position details in modal
 * [X] Adapted to mobile devices
 * [X] Supports more complicated data (for example, 5+ years)
-* [X] Validates and sanitizes data
 * [X] Highlight compensation for equivalent positions
 * [X] Smooth modal opening (100ms)

-### Mobile UX

-It's better to use something like Tabs rather than forcing user to scroll (then you can't visually "compare" them)

 ## Tech Stack

 TypeScript
 React 19
 Vite
-Tailwind (with similary to https://salaryguide.com/ design palette)
+Tailwind (with similar design palette to https://salaryguide.com/)

 ## Code Quality

-We're using typescript, linter, prettier, and husky (pre-commit and pre-push hooks) with relatively strict rules to ensure that code is readable, maintainable and prevent potentials errors
+We're using TypeScript, ESLint, Prettier, and Husky (pre-commit and pre-push hooks) with relatively strict rules to ensure that code is readable, maintainable and prevent potential errors

 TODO: Add tests (jest) for core functionality

 ## Position Level Mapping

-Each positions level finds its best match based on experience requirements and salary range
+Each position level finds its best match based on experience requirements and salary range

 ### Experience formats